ygorcosta/wedeploy.com/ui/src/pages/docs/auth/manage-users.md

 ## Create user

-You create a new user in your WeDeploy project by calling the `createUser` method or by signing in a user for the first time using a federated identity provider, such as Google Sign-In or Facebook Login.
+You create a new user in your WeDeploy project by calling the `createUser` method or by signing in an user for the first time using an identity provider such as Google or Facebook.

 ```javascript
 WeDeploy